Skip to content

 InputCurated, standalone statementRaw conversation text

-FilteringNone — everything is storedDensity-based — low-value content is dropped
+FilteringNone — everything is storedLLM-based — only memory-worthy content is extracted

 ConsolidationNormal threshold-basedImmediate (force=True)